thedrummeraki/thedrummeraki/README.md

 ### 👋Hi there

 My name is Akinyele Cafe-Febrissy.
-I'm a Software Developer @Shopify.
+I'm a Software Developer <b>[@Shopify](https://github.com/Shopify)</b>.

-I spend most of my time trying to make my life and others' easier.
+Most of my time is spent making my life and others' easier.
 I build for the long term and thrive on collaboration and trust.

 ### 🔭I'm working on...